 By the end of the book, your heart will be in your throat and bursting with love for these two.

 Hannah and Aaron are surrounded by a varied cast of characters, such as Hannah’s awesome Gran, her absentee step-brother, her best frenemy, the park-dwelling boys she has dated, her Mum and her little sister.
 There’s a brilliant scene in which Hannah reflects on her Mum’s job at a family planning center which makes her reaction and the family blowout all the more poignant.

 Aaron’s overprotective parents are equally unpredictable.
 As is the relevance of Aaron’s friend, an elderly man at the local pensioners retirement home with a bitter outlook on life.
 We learn more about Aaron through flashbacks to his life before and his old best friend, in stark contrast to the guys he hangs out with at the new school.
 These people all ground the world that Pratt’s protagonists inhabit without overpowering them.

 Daring, romantic, bold and exciting, Trouble is a wonderful read.
-With fast paced and easy to read narration, dazzling characters and tongue in cheek humour, I’d highly recommend it, particularly to fans of writers such as Meg Cabot, Louise Rennison, Malorie Blackman and Rainbow Rowell.
+With fast paced and easy to read narration, dazzling characters and tongue in cheek humor, I’d highly recommend it, particularly to fans of writers such as Meg Cabot, Louise Rennison, Malorie Blackman, and Rainbow Rowell.